DhanushRavuri/personal-website/src/data/about.md

 # Intro

-I am a SDE-II at Flipkart Internet Private Limited, a subsidiary of Walmart Inc., and will be joining the University of Massachusetts Amherst as a Master’s student in Computer Science starting Fall 2025.
+I am a SDE-2 at Flipkart Internet Private Limited, a subsidiary of Walmart Inc., and will be joining the University of Massachusetts Amherst as a Master’s student in Computer Science starting Fall 2025.

 # Experience Timeline
 - **Sep 2025 – May 2027**